 What is balance anyway?

-In Ayurveda balance is not just a state you reach at the end of some journey… it’s an experience we can have at any moment when we’re present long enough to recognize how our environment disturbs us and what we can do to feel grounded, peaceful and strong again.
+In Ayurveda, balance is not just a state you reach at the end of some journey.
+It’s an experience you can have at any moment.
+You only need to be present long enough to recognize how your environment disturbs you.
+And know what you can do to feel grounded, peaceful and strong again.

 So, first we have to recognize when we’re out of balance.

 From an Ayurvedic perspective, when we’re out of balance, we experience cognitive dissonance.
 It means that we desire one thing, but are experiencing the opposite.

 We don’t want to cave in to our cravings, but as soon as we’re stressed out, we do!
 Or we want to meditate, but never make time to do so!